Table of Contents

 Otherwise, please don't ask privately of the listadmin or other subscribers what could be asked on the list.
 This will give the people who are willing and able to reply the opportunity to do so, while not putting someone who doesn't want to reply or doesn't have the time to reply "on the spot."

 To put this situation in a typical social context Would you ask someone, especially someone you barely know, to take you to dinner?
 I hope not because it would be rude to put anyone on the spot this way.
 Likewise, don't ask someone whether a listadmin, list subscriber, or webmaster to do something for you, unless they have first made a specific offer to help.

-A message posted to the list is a request for help that puts no one on the spot; a request for help sent to an individual person puts them on the spot.
+A message posted to the list is a request for help that puts no one on the spot and gives the eager beavers a chance to respond.
+A request for help sent to an individual person puts them on the spot.

 |39.
 Why am I